wifi-tally/wifi-tally/documentation/docs/getting-started.md

 or [NodeMCU Tool](https://nodemcu.readthedocs.io/en/master/getting-started/#nodemcu-tool) to upload code and follow their installation instruction.

-### Flash the firmware
+#### Flash the firmware

-When everything is set up flash the firmware.
+When everything is set up flash the firmware with the tool selected in the previous step.

-!TODO: tell where we ship the firmware or how to build it yourself
+The firmware is the `.bin` file in the `firmware` folder.

-### Upload Code
+#### Upload Code

-Use the tool you have selected to upload the following files to the NodeMCU board:
+Use the tool you have selected to upload the following files from the `tally` folder to the NodeMCU board:

 * every file ending in `.lc`
 * `init.lua`